jmr7755/image_to_text/README.md

 # Image to text

-this repo contains code for image to text conversion using tessaract.
+this repo contains code for image to text conversion using tessaract

 ![result](Capture.PNG)